Building the “COOLEST” Refrigerator

 Posted: April 28, 2021

 My favorite part of every project (besides finishing them) is the demolition and discovery phase because that’s where we learn what went wrong and how we can improve the design.
-When we ripped off the once-white-now-stained Formica countertop to reveal what was in the “walls” of our fridge and freezer, we were shocked.
+When we ripped off the once-white-now-stained Formica countertop to reveal what was in the “walls” of our refrigerator and freezer, we were shocked.
 The fridge (or icebox, rather) was a liner that sat inside the surrounding walls.
 From the looks of it, the previous owners had taken a crack at resolving this poor insulation issue themselves and chose to use open-cell foam in between the liner and walls.
 However, there was not enough foam to encapsulate the liner entirely leaving a lot of voids.
-With a multitool and circular saw, Chris cut the remaining large pieces of the fiberglass liner out to access the walls and bottom of the fridge cavity, where we uncovered the remains of wet and moldy foam that undoubtedly added to the overall inefficiency.
+With a multitool and circular saw, Chris cut the remaining large pieces of the fiberglass liner out to access the walls and bottom of the fridge cavity, where we uncovered the remains of wet and moldy foam that undoubtedly added to the overall inefficiency.Choey Lee 41' galley refrigerator

-With the wet foam and remnants of the previous owners’ attempted fix stuffed in an XL Hefty trash bag, we researched our insulation options for a permanent solution as we were on a mission to make the most efficient boat fridge possible for Avocet.
-After doing our due diligence and reading articles from IsoTherm, Nigel Calder, and other notable marine-fridge experts the collective conclusion was to reinsulate the fridge with a type of XPS Foam – a closed-cell foam that will not absorb water.
-This material is ideal for the marine atmosphere not only because of the high moisture content in the air but also because of the temperature fluctuation that the fridge walls experience during night and day.
+With the wet foam and remnants of the previous owners’ attempted fix stuffed in an XL Hefty trash bag, we researched our insulation options for a permanent solution as we were on a mission to make the most efficient boat refrigerator possible for Avocet.
+After doing our due diligence and reading articles from IsoTherm, Nigel Calder, and other notable marine-refrigerator experts the collective conclusion was to re-insulate the fridge with a type of XPS Foam – a closed-cell foam that will not absorb water.
+This material is ideal for the marine atmosphere not only because of the high moisture content in the air but also because of the temperature fluctuation that the refrigerator walls experience during night and day.
 Also, due to the water repellent properties, if there is ever a leak in the interior liner the foam will not degrade or fall apart as the previous foam did.
 The rigid texture of the XPS foam allowed us to build the insulation liner like Lego blocks, cutting each sheet to match the unique corners and curves of the fridge cavity, maximizing the space and ensuring there were no voids.

 Before finally settling on the XPS Foam, we did weigh the option of using closed-cell-pour-in foam such as US Composites 2 part expanding foam but realized that if we used a pour in foam it would require us to suspend the cold plate while the foam expanded, and we would have had to build another FRP liner.
 Having worked with closed-cell foam many times prior, we know that it is a messy job and runs the risk of getting voids while the foam expands, which is what we believe happened with the original insulation.
 Not only was this option tempting history to repeat itself, but it also would have cost nearly double what it did to insulate using XPS foam.
 For $120 USD, we bought 6 sheets of Insulpink Foamular 1’’ thick 4×8’ XPS Foam at Home Depot in Nevada, since it was unavailable in that size in all California locations.

-In our original plans, we were going to build the fridge on top of the FRP liner that already existed in the old fridge layout.
+In our original plans, we were going to build the fridge on top of the FRP liner that already existed in the old refrigerator layout.
 However, due to the pour-in foam technique that was originally used, we realized that we needed to not only make the interior liner of the fridge so the foam would have something to go around but also the hull and walls of the cabinetry in the galley.
 In addition to the interior liner, there was also an exterior liner in between the hull and the walls of the fridge, sandwiching the foam together in what we can only assume was a way to preserve materials while also making the process easier and quicker to build.
-Chris believes that the fridge was most likely completely built and insulated outside of the boat before being “popped” into place when the interior was being constructed.
+Chris believes that the refrigerator was most likely completely built and insulated outside of the boat before being “popped” into place when the interior was being constructed.

 The galley countertops, cabinets, and oven space are made of one large liner that is attached to the hull on the outside walls.
 This likely meant that the entire galley was lifted down into the hull to be tabbed into place and finished with teak and hardware before the deck was installed on top – very similar to how new production boats are built.
 Although great in theory, this technique left a huge waste of space in the fridge and freezer by not bringing the foam all the way to the hull, causing inches of usable space to be lost.
 While preparing to install our new insulation, we made the executive decision to cut the liner out, separating the hull from where the foam could lay.
 By doing this we could build up four inches of thickness and keep not only the original amount of usable space inside the fridge but also keep the beam-to-beam measurement, therefore, increasing the overall volume inside.
 Another reason he decided to cut out the liner was to fully tab the areas that were not glassed to the hull for added strength.

-Recreating the fridge’s previous flat floor seemed to be the path of least resistance.
+Recreating the refrigerator‘s previous flat floor seemed to be the path of least resistance.
 However, after seeing how much space was wasted in the original footprint, we decided to cut the entire liner out and build up from there.
 Although this task seems daunting to most, Chris has many years of experience working with fiberglass from small repairs to building entire fishing vessels (which he did for a short stint in 2018).
 Within two hours, he had removed the floor (the remainder of the liner), which exposed the hull and bilge.
 Armed with his multi-tool and circular saw, he cut out an estimated 100 pounds of wet foam and 100 pounds of the overly-engineered fiberglass liner.
 After some serious grinder time, Chris was able to tab two layers of 1708 biaxial fiberglass connecting the bulkheads to the hull, reinforcing the structural integrity and our peace of mind.

 With a blank canvas and the curvature of the hull exposed, the space lost from the liner was reclaimed and we were able to put a full 4 inches of foam against the hull while still having more room inside than the original design.
-After reading another round of marine fridge-building articles, we decided that it would be best to get our fridge walls, floor, and ceiling to an insulation rating of at least R20, considering that anything under R20 loses a significant amount of energy.
+After reading another round of marine refrigerator-building articles, we decided that it would be best to get our refrigerator walls, floor, and ceiling to an insulation rating of at least R20, considering that anything under R20 loses a significant amount of energy.
 To achieve our desired rating, we used the 1” thick XPS insulation panels that held an R5 rating themselves, and played around with different configurations and layers inside the fridge cavity, ultimately deciding on 3” of insulation on all walls with 8” inches between the floor and engine compartment.

 Before installing the XPS foam, Chris and his brother Jon (who was visiting from the east coast) created templates using hot glue and straight timber, like paint mixing sticks, to ensure that the foam cuts would match the unique angles and curvature.
 This technique prevented the waste of materials and space, ensuring our cuts would be precise- measure twice, cut once!
-We deeply insulated the fridge bottom well below where the “floor” sits, taking into consideration that the heat from our engine that lies under the cabin sole had affected this area prior.
+We deeply insulated the refrigerator bottom well below where the “floor” sits, taking into consideration that the heat from our engine that lies under the cabin sole had affected this area prior.
 By carrying the insulation so deep into the bilge (down to 8 inches in some areas), we had the opportunity to create what we now know as the “beer well,” which can hold a 30-pack of beer cans (or sparkling water), thus giving us even more storage space than originally anticipated.
 The “well” is covered by a grate that serves as part of the new fridge floor.

 The bottom of the fridge